Powerscourt House, Dublin: History

 It was constructed in the eighteenth century for Richard Wingfield, 3rd Viscount Powerscourt.
 He was a member of the Irish House of Lords.
 The townhouse enabled him and his family to stay there when they were visiting from their Powerscourt Estate in Enniskerry, County Wicklow.

-The House was designed by Robert Mack and dates from between 1771 to 1774, and has been characterised as the "last-gasp Palladianism on a grand scale on a narrow street".
-The court at the rear of the building was created with the addition of 3 brown-brick office buildings in 1809 to 1811.
+The house was designed by Robert Mack and dates from between 1771 and 1774, and has been characterised as the "last-gasp Palladianism on a grand scale on a narrow street".

+The court at the rear of the building was created with the addition of three brown-brick office buildings from 1809 to 1811.

 Within a couple of years of the abolition of the Parliament of Ireland, the viscount sold this Dublin residence since he received his seat now at the House of Lords in London.
-Many other peers also sold their palatial Dublin residences, which led to an economic and cultural decline of the city.

-The government bought the property for £15,000 and between 1811 and 1835 the Stamp Office, where impressed stamp duty newspaper stamps, a form of revenue stamp were applied to newspapers, journals and periodical, was located in Powerscourt House.
+The government bought the property for £15,000 and between 1811 and 1835 the Stamp Office, where impressed stamp duty newspaper stamps, a form of revenue stamp were applied to newspapers, journals and periodicals, was located in Powerscourt House having moved from Eustace Street.

-Shopping Centre
+Shopping centre

 Powerscourt House was purchased and redeveloped as a shopping centre between 1978 and 1981 by Robin Power.
 The journalist Frank McDonald described the conversion of the building as "imaginative" and "the city's smartest shopping centre".